rackerlabs/support-how-to/content/cloud-servers/boot-a-server-from-a-cloud-block-storage-volume.md

 You can now boot most cloud servers from a network-attached [Cloud Block Storage](http://www.rackspace.com/cloud/block-storage/) volume.
 This feature enables you to boot a server from a remotely attached volume, which moves the system disk from local to remote.
 Separating the system disk from the server allows for future diskless flavors, features such as "shelving," and improvements in managing and recovering from server outages.

 **Note:** Cloud images created from large servers don’t work with this feature.
-If the cloud server from which the image was taken has a root disk, or if the image has a `min_disk` parameter larger than 127 GB, the user can't create a volume from that image.
+If the cloud server from which the image was taken has a root disk, or if the image has a `min_disk` parameter larger than 127 GB, you can't create a volume from that image.
 The component used to attach images to cloud servers, `qemu-img`, can’t handle files 127 GB or larger.
 Such an attempt results in an `HTTP 412 invalid image` error when performed through the API.

 You can't boot standard servers from a Cloud Block Storage volume.
 Standard servers support local boot systems only.